-A while ago I decided I’d officially write my book, not just think about it.
+A while ago I decided I’d officially write my book, (later named 496 pages) not just think about it.
 Not believing I was a writer, I hired Kate, the most perfect coach.
 And even though I had no idea what our process would be, I free fell into my writing journey, trusting she’d guide me along the way.

 Each Monday through Thursday, committing to write before I did anything else, I sat armed with a café americano and my favorite music at my favorite coffee shop and got into a groove by writing for just twelve minutes at a time.
 I developed a habit of writing, and let my thoughts flow, without purpose, without a destination.
 I shared my stories, without judgment.
 Writing for short sprints built my writing muscle, and gave me confidence that a writer lurked within me.

 A month into my journey, Kate suggested I begin writing with my book’s message in mind.
 For the next few weeks, I mined the 25 exploration maps I’d created for golden nuggets of dialogue to convey my points.
 These exploration maps were documents I created while exploring the choices of my closest friends, family and special people who showed up in my life over the last year.
 We took a deep dive together to understand why they made their choice, what fears they conquered, what shifts occurred and what became possible for them and I captured it in a map.

 Extracting and creating this dialogue from the maps was a glorious process for me.
 Using the maps as my guide, my writing flowed.
 But because it came so easily, I still resisted acknowledging myself as a writer.
 I felt I was cheating.
 But Kate suggested I reframe my thinking.
 “Can you acknowledge that you spent your time having a deep intake with another person about their choice, and from that intake you used your intuitive process to create your maps, and from those maps you pulled the dialogue?”